linode/docs/docs/guides/development/go/gopath/index.md

     mkdir $GOPATH/{bin,src}

 In the following sections, you create a `Hello, World!` Go program.
-You should follow Go conventions and store the program as if it will be pushed to a remote version control repository.
+You should follow Go conventions and store the program as if it is pushed to a remote version control repository.
 The example below continues to build your Go Workspace's directory hierarchy.
 Create the directories to store your `Hello, World!` Go program.

     mkdir -p $GOPATH/src/github.com/username/go_example/hello_world/